 Introduction to Hot Tub Filters

-When it comes to your hot tub’s health, nothing is more important than the filter you use.
-A hot tub filter’s job is to take dirty and contaminated water from the spa into its system.
+Your hot tub filter is critical to your hot tub’s health.
+Nothing is more important.
+A filter’s job is to take dirty and contaminated water from the spa into its system.
 Once the water enters it is then cleaned, and then injected back out into the spa for further use.
 This is important because you need to make sure the water you swim in is clean and free of any debris or any other potentially harmful items.

 When looking for hot tub filters, there are 3 distinct types of filters; cartridge filters, diatomaceous (D.E.) filters, and sand filters.
-In the next three sections I am going to detail how each of them works.
+In the next three sections we will detail how each of them works.
 This should provide clarity on what filter is the “best” for your needs.

 Hot Tub Sand Filters